DOI-USGS/ISIS3/README.md

     cd $ISISDATA
     rsync -azv --delete --partial isisdist.astrogeology.usgs.gov::isisdata/data/base .

-For versions of ISIS prior to ISIS4.1.0, please use `isis3data` instead of `isisdata` in the above command.
+For versions of ISIS prior to ISIS 4.1.0, please use `isis3data` instead of `isisdata` in the above command.

 ### Partial Download of Mission Specific Data